Picard groups, pull back and class groups: Introduction

-Let $S$ be an affine algebraic surface defined over $\QQ$ and it admits a regular map to $\AF^2$ over $\QQ$.
-One of the goals of this paper is to give an affirmative answer to the following question in case of imaginary quadratic fields. \begin{q} Let $\bcL$ be a non-trivial line bundle in the relative Picard group $\Pic^0(S/\AF^2)$.
-Is it possible to some find points $P \in \AF^2(\QQ)$ for which the pull back of $\bcL$ at $P$ is a non-trivial ideal class of the number field $\QQ(S_P)$? \end{q} This a special case of a question raised by Agboola and Pappas in \cite{AP}.
+The question is whether this element is a non-trivial ideal class in the number field $\QQ(S_P)$?

+This is an analogous question raised by Agboola and Pappas in \cite{AP}, that is: let $S$ be any affine, smooth algebraic surface fibered over $\AF^2$, then any non-trivial element in the Picard group of $\bcS$ specializes to a non-trivial element of the ideal class group of the number field $\QQ(S_P)$ for a general choice of $P$.
 Gillibert and Levin \cite{GL} affirmatively answered the question raised by Agboola and Pappas in the case of torsion line bundles on a hyperelliptic curve.
 Gillibert \cite{GI} also considered a similar question in case of non-trivial line bundles of degree zero on certain hyperelliptic curves which are not torsion.